-Jock has been the guided salmon fishing service provider to many famous Scottish hotels over the last decade including the Gleneagles Hotel, Fonab Castle, Dunkeld House and Kinloch House hotels due to his professional operational standards.
+Jock has been the guided salmon fishing service provider to many famous Scottish hotels over the last decade including the Gleneagles Hotel, Fonab Castle, Dunkeld House Hotel and the Kinloch House Hotel due to his professional operational standards.

 Sky Sports 'Tight Lines' show July 2014 Jock assisted famous UK fisherman and ‘Tight Lines’ presenter Keith Arthur to his first ever salmon on The River Tay;

 'Turus A Bhradain' (2007 -2009) TV series on rivers Tay, Spey & Fyne, Jock was invited to participate in these 3 episodes.
 This TV series is still being run today due to their viewership success.
 Here's a link to the Turas A Bhradain 'The Tay' episode.

 Appearances on Reporting Scotland, French Sky Sports Television, BBC's Grand Tours of Scotland & Scottish Television together with numerous interviews on Radio Scotland and various Telegraph & Scotsman articles have all played their part in cementing Jock’s reputation as a leading promotor & figure in Scottish salmon fishing.

 Jock has successfully taught, guided and enthused thousands of salmon anglers over his professional career.
 As a former professional Head Ghillie on the River Tay Jock Monteith is 'uniquely' qualified to assist and organise your Scottish guided salmon fishing requirements.